 - (a) The filing or pendency of any grievance or arbitration proceedings under this Article shall not operate to impede, preclude, or delay the Board from taking the action complained of.
 Reasonable efforts, including the shortening of time limits when practical, shall be made to conclude the processing of a grievance prior to the expiration of the grievant's employment, whether by termination or failure to reappoint.
 An employee with a pending grievance will not continue to be compensated beyond the last date of employment. - (b) The Unit Head, the President, or their representatives, may refuse consideration of a grievance not filed or processed in accordance with this Article. - 20.12 Reprisal.
-No reprisal of any kind will be made by the Board, the University, or the UFF against any grievant, any witness, any UFF representative, or any other participant in the grievance procedure by reason of such participation. - 20.13 Records.
+No reprisal of any kind will be made by the Board, the University, or the UFF against any grievant, any witness, any UFF representative, or any other participant in the grievance procedure for such participation. - 20.13 Records.
 All written materials pertinent to a grievance shall be filed separately from the evaluation file of the grievant or witnesses, except decisions resulting from arbitration or settlement. - 20.14 Inactive Grievances.
-A grievance which has been filed at Step 2 or Step 3 and on which no action has been taken by the grievant or the UFF for forty-five (45) days shall be deemed withdrawn and resolved in accordance with the decision issued at the prior Step. - 20.15 Expedited Grievance Procedure for Conflict of Interest (Section 19.5). - (a) A grievance alleging a violation of Article 19 shall be heard at Step 1 by the President or representative no more than seven (7) days after it has been filed.
+A grievance which has been filed at Step 2 or Step 3 and on which no action has been taken by the grievant or the UFF for forty-five (45) days shall be deemed withdrawn and resolved in accordance with the decision issued at the prior Step. - 20.15 Expedited Grievance Procedure for Conflict of Interest - (a) A grievance filed under Article 19.5 shall be heard at Step 1 by the President or representative no more than seven (7) days after it has been filed.
 The President or representative shall issue a Step 1 decision no more than 7 days after the Step 1 meeting. - (b) A request for review of the Step 1 decision shall be filed using Appendix "D," no more than seven (7) days following the receipt of the Step 1 decision.
-The Step 2 meeting shall be held no more than 7 days after the receipt of Appendix "D," and the Step 2 decision shall be issued no more than 7 days after the meeting.
+The Step 2 meeting shall be held no more than 7 days after the receipt of Appendix "D," and the Step 2 decision shall be issued no more than 7 days after the meeting. - (c) A request for arbitration using Appendix "E" shall be filed within fourteen (14) days after receipt of the Step 2 decision.
+An arbitrator shall be selected by the parties no more than fourteen (14) days following the receipt of the Appendix "E." The arbitrator shall issue a memorandum of decision within 7 days following the conclusion of the arbitration, to be followed by a written opinion and award in accordance with Section 20.8(f)(5).

-- (c) A request for arbitration using Appendix "E" shall be filed within fourteen (14) days after receipt of the Step 2 decision.
-An arbitrator shall be selected by the parties no more than fourteen (14) days following the receipt of the Appendix "E." The arbitrator shall issue a memorandum of decision within 7 days following the conclusion of the arbitration, to be followed by a written opinion and award in accordance with Section 20.8(f)(5). - (d) The parties shall establish a panel of three (3) experienced arbitrators to hear a grievance filed in accordance with this Section. - (e) All other provisions of Article 20 shall apply to these grievances, except as noted above.
+(d) All other provisions of Article 20 shall apply to these grievances, except as noted above.